nabil-nablotech/nabil-nablotech/README.md

 - 👋 Hi, I’m Nabil Mohammed
 - 👀 I’m interested in web development and cyber security.
+- 🌱 I am currenty working as a web developer.
-- 🌱 I’m currently working on my major, Bachelor of Science in Information Systems.
+- I have graduated from Addis Ababa University with Bachelor of Science in Information Systems (CGPA: 3.99).
 - 💞️ I’m looking to collaborate on any web based projects and security related projects.
 - 📫 For any help or inquiry, you can reach me through the following links:
     * Twitter: [NabilMo49789998](https://twitter.com/NabilMo49789998)